Which Whole Earth Farms Grain Free Recipes Get

 Above-average protein.
 Near-average fat.
 And near-average carbs when compared to a typical dry dog food.

 Even when you consider the protein-boosting effect of the dried potato, peas and alfalfa meal, this looks like the profile of a kibble containing a moderate amount of meat.

-Whole Earth Farms Grain Free is a plant-based dry, dog food using a moderate amount of named meat meals as its main sources of animal protein, thus earning the brand 4 stars.
+Whole Earth Farms Grain Free is a dry dog food using a moderate amount of named meat meals as its main source of animal protein, thus earning the brand 4 stars.

 Whole Earth Farms Dog Food Recall History

 The following list (if present) includes all dog food recalls since 2009 directly related to Whole Earth Farms.
 If there are no recalls listed in this section, we have not yet reported any events.